Carmineh/Carmineh/README.md

 📜 Graduated in Computer Science, now attending Master Degree in Computer Science - Software Engineering and IT Management

-🔭 I’m currently working on a Ethereum Remix IDE Plugin
+🔭 I’m currently working on various project

-🌱 I’m currently learning the basics of Penetration Testing and cybersecurity
+🌱 I’m currently learning the world of blockchain and gis applications

 🍕  Of course I'll always choose pizza over all other foods 🤌